Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Visit one of Paris’s world-class museums in the afternoon.
 Since you’re visiting Paris on a day trip and have limited time, I urge you to buy skip-the-line tickets in advance to avoid long lines, and be sure to double-check which museums are open that day.

 Not a museum fan?
 Check out a cool neighborhood instead!
 My top recommendations are Montmartre (18th arrondissement) or St. Germain (6th arrondissement).
-Pick out a destination in each — perhaps Sacré-Coeur in Montmartre, or Les Deux Magots in St. Germain — but spend the bulk of your time wandering.
+Pick out a destination in each — perhaps Sacré-Coeur in Montmartre, or Les Deux Magots in St. Germain — but spend the bulk of your time just wandering and soaking in Paris.

 Late afternoon: See the Eiffel Tower up close

-How you see it depends on how much time you have.
-You can take a hop-on-hop-off cruise down the River Seine if that interests you.
-I recommend taking the Metro Line 9 to Trocadéro for the most stunning surprise view of the tower when you turn the corner.
+I recommend taking metro line #6 or #9 to Trocadéro for the most stunning surprise view of the tower when you turn the corner.
 From there you can take all the photos you want.

-I do not recommend actually climbing the Eiffel Tower.
+I do NOT recommend actually climbing the Eiffel Tower.
 Why?
 Because you won’t be able to see it in your photos!
 But if you insist, once again I recommend buying skip-the-line Eiffel Tower tickets due to your limited time.
-Make sure it includes the summit.
+Make sure your ticket includes the summit.

-Instead, you can enjoy the most wonderful view from the Trocadéro Gardens and on the other side, Champs de Mars, a big long park.
+Instead, you can enjoy the most wonderful view from the Trocadéro Gardens and on the other side, Champs de Mars, a big long park that stretches out at the base of the tower.

 Climb the Arc (once again…yep, skip-the-line Arc de Triomphe tickets are best here) and enjoy views of the Eiffel Tower as well as down the Champs-Elysées to Place de la Concorde.

-If you’re coming back from the Eiffel Tower, your best route is to take the 9 from Trocadéro to Mairie de Montreuil and switch to the 4, taking it to Gare du Nord.
-It should take around 35 minutes.
+If you’re coming from the Eiffel Tower, your best route is to take the RER C to Saint-Michel Notre-Dame and then transfer onto the RER B to Gare du Nord.
+It should take around 25 minutes.
+Alternatively, a cab will take 25-55 minutes, depending on traffic.

 Enjoy that high-speed Eurostar train ride back to London, awash in your Paris memories.
 Now would be an excellent time to dive into those macarons you procured earlier!